 In the end, we will conserve only what we love; we will love only what we understand, and we will understand only what we are taught.” —Baba Dioum

-🌾 Wetlands are low lying areas where water level stays at or near the surface of the soil.
+🌾 Wetlands are low-lying areas where the water level stays at or near the surface of the soil.
 This ecosystem is characterized by three main characteristics: hydric soil, water-tolerant vegetation, and water.
 Second to tropical forests wetlands are bestowed with the most diverse biome from tiny microbes to shy mammals.

 In the US alone, 900 terrestrial animal species use wetland habitats (*) of the United States periodically throughout their lives for breeding, foraging, or other activities [NRCS].
 Almost 43% of North American threatened and endangered species depend on wetlands in the early phases of their life, and for survival.

 Regardless of their complex ecological functions, wetlands provide hours of recreational activities that include bird watching, canoeing, nature photography, as well as fishing and hunting.
 Wetlands are also excellent study sites for several ecological principles and processes as well as for ecological risk assessment.

 ▸ Wetlands are protected in the US by the Clean Water Act 1974 (Section 404).
 Wetlands are not easily identified because they are not always “WET”.
 You would be surprised to know how many wetlands are likely to be present nearby–there might even be some on your own property!